serpawatwit/-dsFinal/README.md

 ## Results

-We want to preface our results by refering everyone to [this](https://acadgild.com/blog/linear-regression-on-boston-housing-data)[5] webpage.
+We want to preface our results by referring everyone to [this](https://acadgild.com/blog/linear-regression-on-boston-housing-data)[5] webpage.
 This is a dataset that is used to predict the cost of Boston housing.
 We looked at this file and took a lot away in terms of which graphs to use and how to properly create them.
-It was an invaluable resourse.
+It was an invaluable resource.

-Originally, I simply used pairplot to see the relationships between all the features in the dataset.
+Originally, we simply used pairplot to see the relationships between all the features in the dataset.

 Pairplot:

 ![LR screenshot](./pairplot.PNG)

-From there, I used a heatmap to determine which column had the highest correlation (which was only 0.41) with selling_price, which was year.
+From there, we used a heatmap to determine which column had the highest correlation (which was only 0.41) with selling_price, which was year.
 Working off of this finding, we utilized a lmplot to plot these two columns to demonstrate their relationship

 Heatmap: